facebookarchive/commoner/README.md

 Commoner
 ---

-Commoner flexibly and efficiently transpiles any dialect of JavaScript into a directory structure of Node-compatible CommonJS module files.
+Commoner makes it easy to write scripts that flexibly and efficiently transpile any dialect of JavaScript into a directory structure of Node-compatible CommonJS module files.

 This task is made possible by

   1. a declarative syntax for defining how module source code should be found and processed,
-  2. using [promises](https://github.com/kriskowal/q) to manage an
-     asynchronous build pipeline, and
+  2. the use of [promises](https://github.com/kriskowal/q) to manage an asynchronous build pipeline, and
   3. never rebuilding modules that have already been built.